Marion Bridge, Nova Scotia

 Marion Bridge (Drochaid Mhira) (2001 pop.: 1711) is a community in the Canadian province of Nova Scotia, located in Cape Breton Regional Municipality.

 The community is named for the eponymous bridge that crosses the Mira River, Marion Bridge being approximately midway between the river's source in Grand Mira and its discharge point at Mira Gut.
 The current concrete highway bridge was constructed in 1982 as a replacement for an older bridge, which collapsed after an accident involving a snow plow.

 The area is a setting for the 2002 film Marion Bridge.

 Mira Gala

-Marion Bridge plays host to the Mira Gala, an annual festival which is held every summer in late June/early July and lasts approximately one to two weeks.
+Marion Bridge plays host to the Mira Gala, an 11-day annual festival held every summer in late June/early July.

 The first Mira Gala was held in August 1975 -- a one-day event with activities for children throughout the afternoon and concluded with a pageant and dance in the evening.
 The following year, 1976, the date was moved to July and included Canada Day celebrations.
 Since then, the Gala has grown in size and popularity, now encompassing several days and requiring many community volunteers.